PLEASE NOTE THAT THIS IS JUST AN OVERVIEW: SEE THE FULL ACT AND RULES FOR FURTHER INFORMATION AND REGULATIONS.

 The photo may be submitted in paper or electronic form.
 See below.

 Submitted in paper form: Photos must be on standard photographic paper, with the printed name and DOB of the applicant on the reverse side.
 For information regarding passport photo requirements, see the link below.
-For mailing address information, see the related announcement available from our homepage regarding our upcoming move and mailing items, including for information regarding which mailing address to use.
+See the footer at the bottom of this page for our mailing address.

 Submitted in electronic form: An emailed digital photo is acceptable if it adheres to the U.S. Department of State specifications; see the link below.
 Email a digital photo as an attachment in JPG, PDF, or PNG form to email@example.com